-All persons have equal opportunity to graduate study at UND, regardless of race, color, national origin, religion, age, sex, sexual orientation, marital status, or disability.
+All persons have equal opportunity to pursue graduate study at UND, regardless of race, color, national origin, religion, age, sex, sexual orientation, marital status, or disability.

 All new students in linguistics must begin in a summer session.
 Many students interested in the M.A. program enroll for their first summer as a non-degree graduate student.
 This is generally not a problem since it is possible to apply up to 9 graduate credits taken as a non-degree graduate student to the M.A.
 Such students postpone applying to the M.A. program until after the end of the first summer.
 This gives them an opportunity to determine whether the program fits their particular needs before making a long-term commitment.
 Students who want to begin as a non-degree graduate student, or do not want a degree from UND, should consult the separate information about how to apply to take SIL courses.

 Students who decide they want an M.A. in Linguistics from UND need to apply to the UND School of Graduate Studies (for entering the degree program) as well as completing the forms that SIL requires to take summer classes.
 While it is possible to begin the application process by applying to the School of Graduate Studies first, it is better to start with SIL's pre-application form, so that the Director of Graduate Studies can guide applicants through the process.
 See the separate information about the SIL application process.